Chiang Mai – Capital of the Lanna kingdom

 Overnight booked on own

-Day 4 – The end of the tour
+Day 4 – The end of the Lanna Kingdom tour

 Our driver will meet you at the hotel and transfer you to the airport.
-We hope you had a fantastic time exploring the capital of the Lanna Kingdom.
+We hope you had a fantastic time with our Lanna Kingdom tour.